Shout (Isley Brothers song)

 "Shout" is a popular song, written and originally recorded by American vocal group the Isley Brothers in 1959.
 Later versions include a UK Top 10 hit in 1964 by Scottish singer Lulu.

 "Shout" was inducted to the Grammy Hall of Fame in 1999.
 Rolling Stone magazine ranked it at number 119 on its list of "The 500 Greatest Songs of All Time".
+The song was featured in Final Destination Bloodlines and Animal House.